dhamkirti21/Secret-Sharing-Website/README.md

 ## Getting Started
 To get started with the Secret Sharing Website, follow these steps:

-1. Clone the repository: `git clone <repository_url>`
+1. Clone the repository: `git clone https://github.com/dhamkirti21/Secret-.git`
 2. Install the dependencies: `npm install`
-3. Set up the MongoDB database and configure the connection in `config.js`.
+3. Set up the environment and configure the connection in `.env` file.
-4. Start the server: `npm start`
+4. Start the server: `nodemon index.js`
 5. Access the website at `http://localhost:3000`

 Feel free to contribute to this project by creating pull requests.
 Happy secret sharing!